21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 1. Add a progress bar on your exit popups

 A progress bar — especially one that’s animated — can prove extremely motivating.
-People like to accomplish tasks, cross items off lists, and feel as though they’ve gotten stuff done.
-A progress bar appeals to that instinct.
+People like to accomplish tasks, cross items off lists, and feel like they’ve gotten stuff done.
+A progress bar appeals to that instinct, making your popup forms more engaging.

 Add a progress bar on your exit popups

 Think of progress bars as motivation to complete the next desired step.
-If it shows that the visitor is already part of the way through the process, even better.
+If it shows that the visitor is already halfway through the process, even better.

 We don’t like to leave things undone.
 If we see that we’re close to reaching a goal — even one created for us by someone else — we’re instinctively inclined to complete it.

 This type of incentive works particularly well for email signups.
-Since it only takes a second to type in an email address and complete the signup process, prospects will find themselves more inclined to participate.
+Prospects will be more inclined to participate since it only takes a second to type in an email address and complete the signup process.

 Furthermore, an animated progress bar draws attention to itself.
 Something that users might otherwise overlook becomes a central focus on the page.It beckons the visitor to do something about it.